The 2016 Special Municipal Election will be held on Tuesday, November 8.

 Frequently Asked Questions

-The City of Boulder conducts its general elections on the first Tuesday in November of odd numbered years.
-The next general election is Nov.
-7, 2017.
+The City of Boulder coordinates its general elections with Boulder County on the first Tuesday in November of odd numbered years.
+The next general election is November 7, 2017.

 Register to vote in person at the Boulder County Clerk and Recorder's Office at 1750 33rd St., Suite 200; contact the office at 303-413-7740.
 Visit www.govotecolorado.com to register online or update your voter registration.